warpdotdev/docs/features/themes/custom-themes.md

 ```

 {% hint style="info" %}
 Note that it may take several minutes for Warp to initially discover the new config directory.
-You can either wait, or just restart the application.
+You can either wait or just restart the application.
 After that step, all future changes to `~/.warp/themes` directory will be reflected in Warp within seconds.
 {% endhint %}

 2\.
 Add your new custom theme yaml theme file to this directory: